vandanaramesh14/CS-7641Machine-Learning-Project/index.md

     <img height="250" width="250" float="left" src="kmeans_all_cities_imgs/scatter_bristol.JPG">
 </p>

-Further K-Means clustering was perfomed using the same listings dataset from supervised learning.
-PCA and Elbow Method analysis was performed, identical to the original tests.
 The histogram shows the z-space component explained variance and the line chart clearly shows an "elbow" at SSE ~ 40000 with k=3.
-Silhouette Analysis revealed a coefficient of 0.64, but is not shown here for the sake of brevity.
-Regression (e.g. XGBoost) was run on these new clusters in order to generate different findings.
-The equality of each cluster also attests to the accuracy of the clusterings.
 There were roughly 1200 listings for Bristol.
-Sentiment analysis scores were utilized in the 2 PCA components.
-These clusters are generally distributed fairly equally across the city's constituency's.
+The clusters are generally distributed fairly equally across the city's constituencys.

 ##### GMM Analysis
 <p align="left">